sanyaade-teachings/thetaStudioReload/README.md

 The [issue tracker](https://github.com/divineprog/HyperReload/issues) is here on GitHub.

 An [experimental forum](https://github.com/divineprog/HyperReload-Forum/issues) is also here on GitHub.
-You need to have a GItHub accound to post messages.
+You need to have a GitHub accound to post messages.
 (Using the GitHub issue tracker as a forum is perhaps less than ideal, will look into creating a proper forum.)

 <!--
 ## Components